Banksy painting 'self-destructs' moments after being sold for $1.4 million

 Banksy painting 'self-destructs' moments after being sold for $1.4 million at auction

-For an artist that's known for his stunts, this could be Banksy's most perfect art world prank.
+For an artist who's known for his stunts, this could be Banksy's most perfect art world prank.

 After the gavel fell Friday at Sotheby's auction house in London, Banksy's Girl with Balloon was reduced to shreds -- another apparent act in the disruptive career of the anonymous British graffiti artist.

-The iconic image of a girl reaching out for a red, heart-shaped balloon, sold for $1.4 million and moments later, a shredder hidden inside the "artist's frame" started its work, according to a news release from Sotheby's and the art "self-destructed."
+The iconic image of a girl reaching out for a red, heart-shaped balloon, sold for $1.4 million.
+Moments later, a shredder hidden inside the "artist's frame" started its work and the art "self-destructed," according to a news release from Sotheby's

-Banksy summed up the stunt with this quote on his Instagram account - "Going, going, gone..." and a posted picture showed stunned onlookers as the shredded art emerges from the bottom of the frame.
+Banksy summed up the stunt with this quote on his Instagram account -- "Going, going, gone ..." along with a picture of stunned onlookers as the shredded art emerges from the bottom of the frame.

 "It appears we just got Banksy-ed," Alex Branczik, Sotheby's senior director of contemporary art, said in the news release.